gojical/hitchhikers-guide-to-sqlalchemy/relationships.md

 > ⚠️**Warning: You *WILL* need a sense of humour to read this guide!** <br>
 > A super simple guide to *One to Many, Many to One, One to One and Many to Many* Relationships <br>
-> Most of the links in this guide link back to the Official SQLAlachemy documentation <br>
+> Most of the links in this guide link back to the Official SQLAlchemy documentation <br>
 > Please send ~~nudes~~ commits if you find any errors or if you can make an example clearer. <br>

 ---